Multielectron ionization of three-electron strongly driven Ne at high intensities: Method

 with $V_{\mathrm{tun}}\left(r, t_{\mathrm{tun}}\right)$ the potential of the bound electron $i$ in the presence of the nuclei and the laser field, including also the effective potential terms \cite{PhysRevA.109.033106}, and $r$ the distance of the electron along the field.
-The energy of the electron at the time of tunnelling, $t_{\text{tun}}$, is $\epsilon_i$ and $r_a$ and $r_b$ are the classical turning points.
+The energy of the electron at the time of tunneling, $t_{\text{tun}}$, is $\epsilon_i$ and $r_a$ and $r_b$ are the classical turning points.
 This additional quantum mechanical aspect of the ECBB model allows for sequential ionization.
 It allows for another electron to tunnel-ionize solely due to the laser field during time propagation, in addition to electron 1 tunnel-ionizing at the start of the propagation.

-In Table \ref{tab:Probabilities}, using the ECBB model with tunnelling, we find the double ionization probability to be roughly equal to the one obtained with the ECBB model without tunnelling plus the sequential double ionization probability given by the simple model.
-This suggests that including tunnelling in the ECBB model allows us to accurately account for sequential double ionization.
-However, this accuracy is decreased around 3 $\mathrm{PW/cm^2}$.
-Indeed, in Table \ref{tab:Probabilities}, we show that the ECBB model with tunnelling gives a double ionization probability that is less than adding the probabilities obtained by the ECBB model without tunnelling and the simple model.
-This means that the ECBB model with tunnelling underestimates the contribution of sequential double ionization for intensities around 3 $\mathrm{PW/cm^2}$.
+In Table \ref{tab:Probabilities}, using the ECBB model with tunneling, we find the double ionization probability to be roughly equal to the one obtained with the ECBB model where no tunneling is included plus the sequential double ionization probability given by the simple model.
+We note that at 3 $\mathrm{PW/cm^2}$ the double ionization probability obtained by the simple model as well as by the ECBB model including tunneling is 7\% and 7.6\%, respectively.
+These probabilities are much larger than the DI probability of 1.2\% obtained by the ECBB model when no tunneling is included.
+This clearly suggests that tunneling must be included in the ECBB model to account for the increased sequential DI at higher intensities $\mathrm{PW/cm^2}$.
+However, we note that, see Table \ref{tab:Probabilities}, at 3 $\mathrm{PW/cm^2}$, the ECBB model with tunneling gives a double ionization probability that is less than adding the probabilities obtained by the ECBB model without tunneling and the simple model, unlike for smaller intensities.
+This suggests that the ECBB model with tunneling underestimates the contribution of sequential double ionization for intensities around 3 $\mathrm{PW/cm^2}$.
 We address this point again in Section \ref{Sec:Results}.